matteo-pacini/Slackify/README.md

 # Slackify

-A small Applescript app that changes your Slack user status according to what you're listening on Spotify.
+A small Applescript app that changes your Slack user status according to what you're listening on Spotify/iTunes.

 ![img](images/1.png)